 Consider pursuing Penn State Behrend’s B.A. in Arts Administration if you are drawn to working in the arts but not interested in the unpredictability of a performing or studio art career.
-Our Arts Administration major is the only one of its kind in the university and one of the very few such undergraduate programs in the country.
+Our Arts Administration major is one of the very few such undergraduate programs in the country.

 Employers of Arts Administration graduates are an eclectic mix—museums, auction houses, art galleries, theatre companies, orchestras and symphonies, operas, ballet companies, choruses, arts councils and collectives, music publishers, and universities among them—and the career opportunities they offer are equally varied.
 These organizations require executive directors, gallery and company managers, tour directors, marketing and public relations specialists, social media managers, fundraisers, event planners, volunteer supervisors, and curators and archivists, to list only a few of the possibilities.

 Penn State Behrend, Where the Arts Mean Business